MustafaAbdulazizHamza/Python-Scripting/README.md

 ## Labs

-The solution to the lab homework should be posted on this repository at the appropriate time.
+The solution to the lab homework was posted to the repository inside the directory named Labs, except for Lab 4 solution.